 Background

-Nick has developed and offered credit eligible courses which have been delivered to economics students from Harvard University, the University of Pennsylvania, Princeton University, the University of California, Berkeley, Stanford University and Yale University.
+Over the past decade, Professor Drydakis has developed and delivered credit-eligible courses to economics students from Ivy League universities in the US, such as Harvard University, the University of Pennsylvania, Princeton University, the University of California, Berkeley, Stanford University, and Yale University.
+These courses are offered through Pembroke College at the University of Cambridge, where Professor Drydakis serves as Course Lead.

-Nick has published in international journals such as: Labour Economics, Industrial Relations: A Journal of Economy and Society, Journal of Economics, Journal of Population Economics, Review of Economics of the Household, Social Science and Medicine, Journal of Vocational Behaviour, Human Relations, European Journal of Health Economics, and Economics Letters.
+His research outcomes have been published in esteemed international journals, including: Oxford Economic Papers, Labour Economics, Industrial Relations: A Journal of Economy and Society, Journal of Economics, Journal of Population Economics, Review of Economics of the Household, Social Science and Medicine, Journal of Vocational Behavior, Human Relations, European Journal of Health Economics, Economics Letters, Sociology of Health and Illness, and Information Systems Frontiers.

 Spoken Languages